ibrahim11elian/Image-Processing-API/README.md

 ### What I learned ?

-The API you create presents my first opportunity to pull together the skills i learned through the course(udcity full stack nano degree) and tie them together in a commonly used application.
+The API i created presents my first opportunity to pull together the skills i learned through the course(udcity full stack nano degree) and tie them together in a commonly used application.
 Besides solidifying my skills, i also had the opportunity to problem-solve and work with the documentation of a popular image processing utility.

 The following are just some of the questions that i experienced along the way: